-Thirty percent of the liver transplants performed at UVA Health System are for the treatment of liver cancer.
+Thirty percent of the liver transplants performed at UVA Health are for the treatment of liver cancer.
 Care for these patients is multifaceted and involves a team of specialists who take an oncology approach to treatment, providing ongoing surveillance and support even when patients come from distant places.
 UVA is one of the only comprehensive transplant centers in the state, so transplant specialists are accustomed to partnering with referring physicians in other cities to provide the long-term care required for these patients.

 “We communicate openly with a patient’s care team back at home so that we can monitor their condition from afar,” says transplant surgeon Shawn Pelletier, MD.
 “If we notice any problems, then we can arrange for patients to be seen here at UVA.”